Activity note: You may check in to hotel anytime after 3 pm. Meet group in Room 134 at 4:15.

 Activity note: We will view the historic cemetery while on the bus with optional stops to get on and off for closer viewing.
-The trip to the brewery requires walking, escalators, and standing.
-A shortened tour is optional.
+The trip to the Blues Museum requires some standing and walking.

 Breakfast: Breakfast buffet at the hotel.